rw3iss/nestjs-gen/readme.md

 The generated class files will automatically reference each other through imports and injections.

-(You can generate pascal-cased filenames with `--casing pascal`, ie. "ExampleModule.ts")
+(Tip: use `--casing pascal` to generate pascal-cased filenames, ie. "ExampleModule.ts")

 ## Install: